 The original layout of the General Cemetery was inspired by stylistic and practical changes in garden and landscape design over the course of the 19th Century.
 The picturesque style was adopted for the specific purpose of a cemetery: a garden of the dead.
 Cemetery Design in the Early 19th Century Père Lachaise Cemetery in Paris,...

-Formation of the General Cemetery Company The Sheffield General Cemetery Company was formed after a meeting in 1834 by twenty-four of Sheffield’s most influential townsmen.
+The Sheffield General Cemetery Company was formed after a meeting in 1834 by twenty-four of Sheffield’s most influential townsmen.
 There were several reasons for developing a new cemetery.
 Firstly, in response to public health needs.
-One of those involved was Asline Ward, the Chair of the Sheffield Board of...
+One of those involved was Asline Ward, the Chair of the Sheffield Board of Health which had been established in...

 The overall layout of the General Cemetery was finally established by 1856.
 This was maintained well into the 20th Century.
 The Cemetery faced ongoing challenges including increasing costs of materials and labour as well as threats both natural and human-made.